marianosimone/take-a-look/quotes.md

 > The science without the art is likely to be ineffective; the art without the science is certain to be inaccurate.

 Albert H. Marckwardt

+> If you respond in anger when other harms you,
+> Does your wrath remove the harm inflected?
+> Resentment surely serves no purpose in this life
+> And brings adversity in lives to come

+Chandrakirti, "Luminous"